 Extra insurance: yes or no?

 If you prefer to pay a little more to avoid headaches or hassles at the time of delivery of the rental car, you can consider hiring the Discovercars Full Coverage Insurance .
-The current cost starts at 6,36 € per day, valid for car rental in the Azores Islands.
+The daily cost of this insurance varies depending on the number of days and the company you choose.
 More info about the insurance.

 As a recommendation, when the vehicle is delivered to you, make a video/photo of the car’s condition, to avoid situations in which the company tells you that some of the damage was not there and they want to charge you for it.